Multi-Vault

 The SDK checks this environment variable if no vault ID or path is provided.

 You can also set SIKKERKEY_HOME to change the base directory (defaults to ~/.sikkerkey).
+All five SDKs and the CLI honor both variables.

 Identity Resolution Order